qm2k/bbts/README.md

 `timer_arg = --age-exceeds 20h`

-You can specify multiple conditions on one line.
+You can specify multiple conditions per line.
 All conditions on any `timer_arg` line must be met for backup to occur.
 Special `--stop` condition stop processing of further lines.